Knowledge base

 … and if your Outlook is no longer working since a change of email password, refer to this other guide.

-This guide explains how to report a phishing attempt you may be a victim of.
+This guide explains how to report a phishing attempt (Phishing, Fishing, Filoutage...) of which you may be a victim.

-- Phishing is a fraudulent attempt to obtain sensitive information deceitfully.
+- Phishing is an attempt at fraud and scam, aiming to obtain sensitive information fraudulently.

-- Generally, the victim receives an email that appears to come from Infomaniak, their bank, or a trusted organization, indicating that an issue has occurred with their account or in their daily life:
+- Generally, the victim receives in their inbox a message appearing to come from Infomaniak, their bank, or a trusted organization, indicating that a problem has occurred on their account or in their daily life:

-- The goal of this identity theft is generally to get the user to voluntarily go to a page and share private information that will then be exploited for various purposes, mainly financial.
+- The goal of this identity theft is generally for the user to voluntarily go to a page and communicate private information that will then be exploited for various purposes, mainly financial.

 Report a Phishing Email